borisdj/EFCore.BulkExtensions/README.md

 ## BulkConfig arguments

 **BulkInsert** and **BulkInsertOrUpdate** methods can have optional argument **BulkConfig** with properties (bool, int):<br>
-`{ PreserveInsertOrder, SetOutputIdentity, BatchSize, NotifyAfter, BulkCopyTimeout, EnableStreaming }`.<br>
+`{ PreserveInsertOrder, SetOutputIdentity, BatchSize, NotifyAfter, BulkCopyTimeout, EnableStreaming, UseTempDB, KeepIdentity}`.<br>
-Default behaviour is { false, false, 2000,  null, null, false} and if we want to change it, BulkConfig should be added explicitly with one or more bool properties set to true, and/or int props like **BatchSize** to different number.<br>
+Default behaviour is { false, false, 2000,  null, null, false, false, false} and if we want to change it, BulkConfig should be added explicitly with one or more bool properties set to true, and/or int props like **BatchSize** to different number.<br>
 If **NotifyAfter** is not set it will have same value as _BatchSize_ while **BulkCopyTimeout** when not set has SqlBulkCopy default which is 30 seconds and if set to 0 it indicates no limit.<br>
 _PreserveInsertOrder_ and _SetOutputIdentity_ have purpose only when PK has Identity (usually *int* type with AutoIncrement), while if PK is Guid(sequential) created in Application there is no need for them.
 Also Tables with Composite Keys have no Identity column so no functionality for them in that case either.
 ```csharp